doasync/eslint-config-airbnb-standard/README.md

     }
     ```

-8. Go to *Tools -> SublimeLinter -> Lint this view*
+8. Restart Sublime Text

-9. You can switch to squiggly underline mark style from *Tools*.
+9. Go to *Tools -> SublimeLinter -> Lint this view*

-10. Restart Sublime Text.
+10. You can switch to squiggly underline mark style from *Tools*.
 Have fun!

 ![Example](http://i.imgur.com/3nzwkdK.png?1)